-Painted exterior shutters are covered with an ultra-durable, water-borne exterior acrylic paint.
-The factory applied, commercial-grade paint covers all surfaces in a smooth satin finish.
+Painted exterior shutters are covered with an ultra-durable, water-borne commercial-grade acrylic paint.
+The factory applied paint covers all surfaces in a smooth satin finish.
 Both wood and composite painted exterior shutters are sanded, primed, sanded, and sprayed with two top coats of high-quality exterior grade paint.
-Painted shutters arrive ready to install.
+Painted shutters generally require a few extra days to manufacture, but arrive ready to install.

 Select from nine standard paints matching popular Benjamin Moore colors:

 |Standard Color||Color Code||Former Code|

 |Black Forest Green||HC-187||PM-12|

 Do not select the paint color based on the visual samples shown here.
 Obtain a Benjamin Moore color chart to make the final decision.